-At 31 December 2018, if Hong Kong dollar had weakened/strengthened by 5% against the Korean won with all other variables held constant, (deficit)/surplus for the year would have been HK\$1,365,000 lower/higher (2017: HK\$1,802,000 higher/lower), mainly as a result of fair value and exchange gains/losses on translation of Korean won-denominated financial assets at fair value through profit or loss.
+At 31 December 2019, if Hong Kong dollar had weakened/strengthened by 5% against the Korean won with all other variables held constant, surplus for the year would have been HK\$1,431,000 higher/lower (2018: deficit for the year would have been HK\$1,365,000 lower/higher), mainly as a result of fair value and exchange gains/losses on translation of Korean won-denominated financial assets at fair value through profit or loss.

-At 31 December 2018, if Hong Kong dollar had weakened/strengthened by 5% against the Singapore dollar with all other variables held constant, (deficit)/surplus for the year would have been HK\$303,000 lower/higher (2017: HK\$594,000 higher/lower), mainly as a result of fair value and exchange gains/losses on translation of Singapore dollar-denominated bank balances.
+At 31 December 2019, if Hong Kong dollar had weakened/strengthened by 5% against the Singapore dollar with all other variables held constant, surplus for the year would have been HK\$10,000 higher/lower (2018: deficit for the year would have been HK\$303,000 lower/higher), mainly as a result of fair value and exchange gains/losses on translation of Singapore dollar-denominated bank balances.